 It all started in Europe, but the phenomenon has gone global.
-Today, you'll find man-made waves of all types, for all tastes.
+Today, you'll find man-made waves of all types and for all tastes.
 All you need to do is press a button or a touchscreen.

 To understand how we reached today's stage is to dream of what the future holds for modern surfers.
 Is it an endless wave?
 Is it a 50-foot bomb?
 Is it a slow, barreling wave?